 - Full Moon in August: Remembrance of Buddha Maitreya

 - Full Moon in September: Remembrance of the Great Middle Way Lineage

-- 6th day of the Waxing Moon in October: Parinirvana of Kunchen Dolpopa
+- 6th day of October: Remembrance of Kunchen Dolpopa

 - Full Moon in October: Consecration of the Great Stupa